MA Decorative Arts and Historic Interiors Teaching Staff

 Professor Jeremy Howard, Programme Director and Tutor for British Decorative Arts and Historic Interiors

-Jeremy Howard is the Programme Director and Tutor for Admissions for the MA in Decorative Arts and Historic Interiors, as well as Head of Research at the art dealers, Colnaghi.
-He is the tutor for British fine and decorative arts and historic interiors c.1660-c.1830.
+Jeremy Howard founded the MA Decorative Arts and Historic Interiors in 2000 and was the tutor for British decorative arts and historic interiors until 2024.
 Educated at Oxford and the Courtauld Institute of Art, Jeremy spent thirteen years in the London art market, first at Christie’s and then at Colnaghi, and also worked for a number of years for a gallery specialising in architectural drawings, before joining The University of Buckingham and setting up the MA in Decorative Arts and Historic Interiors in 2000.
 He also taught for three years at Birkbeck College, University of London.
 His research interests include British patronage and collecting from the 18th to early 20th centuries, the Grand Tour and the English country house, and the history of the London art market.
 He has recently published a history of Colnaghi and its role in the art market to coincide with the 250th anniversary of the firm.

 Jürgen Huber teaches furniture techniques.
 He joined The Wallace Collection in 2004 and is now Senior Furniture Conservator.
 Following the journeyman tradition, Jürgen trained as a cabinetmaker and restorer in Germany, France and Benelux, becoming a Tischler Meister in 1992.